Skip navigation Jump to main navigation Jump to main navigation

 Recommended Path: Semester 2/Spring

-Take three required core courses and one elective
+Take two required core courses and two electives

 Recommended Path: Semester 3/Fall

-Take one required core course, take two electives, complete the Capstone Project
+Take two required core courses, take one elective, complete the Capstone Project

 Program Electives